Frequently Asked Questions

 How long have you been in business?

-Yorkshire Packaging Systems was incorporated in 1977 and so has just recently surpassed its 40th birthday.
+Yorkshire Packaging Systems was incorporated in 1977 and so we have just recently surpassed our 41st birthday.

 What are your Christmas Opening Hours?

 We close our offices between Christmas and New Year.
-We will inform all of our customers of the last date for despatching orders by letter and/or email correspondence so you can stock up for your festive period!
+In the run up to this period we will inform all of our customers of the last date for despatching orders by letter and/or email correspondence so you can stock up for your festive period!

 Are you exhibiting at any packaging events?
 What is your stand number?